casey/just/README.md

-Since environment variables are inherited by child processes, command-line options set with environment variables are inherited by recursive invocations of `just`, where as command line options set with arguments are not.
+Since environment variables are inherited by child processes, command-line options set with environment variables are inherited by recursive invocations of `just`, whereas command-line options set with arguments are not.

 Consult `just --help` for which options can be set with environment variables.